 The lifespan of any memory drive always depends on the TBW, which is the capacity in terabytes a Solid-State Drive (SSD) can write throughout its lifetime.
 If you install a game and play it frequently, the lifespan of your SSD will not be affected.
 If that game requires installation every time you play, it will affect the SSD.

 When data is written to an SSD in large, sequential blocks, it can put more wear on the drive than when smaller, random data is written.
-It is because writing large data blocks can cause the SSD to start and stop more often, which can wear down the drive over time.
+Writing large data blocks can cause the SSD to start and stop more often, which can wear down the drive over time.

 What Shortens The Lifespan of an SSD?

-There are several factors you must know to determine the lifespan of an SSD.
-SSDs are sensitive drives in comparison to data storage but they are more reliable than HDDs.
+You must know several factors to determine an SSD’s lifespan.
+SSDs are sensitive drives compared to data storage but are more reliable than HDDs.
 It is because the latest SSDs don’t have any moving parts like HDD.
 Here are some serious factors that may reduce the lifespan of your SSD:

 1. Physical Damage

-SSDs are more drop resistant than HDDs.
-But if an SSD is dropped or physically damaged, it will definitely reduce its lifespan.
+SSDs are more drop-resistant than HDDs.
+However, if an SSD is dropped or physically damaged, it will reduce its lifespan.

 2. Extreme Temperature

-Extreme temperatures can have a negative impact on the performance and lifespan of your computer’s SSD.
-If the SSD is exposed to hot temperatures, the data stored on it can become corrupted.
+Extreme temperatures can hurt the performance and lifespan of your computer’s SSD.
+If the SSD is exposed to hot temperatures, its data can become corrupted.
 In addition, the high temperature can cause the SSD to become less responsive and slower.
 Overheating always affects your SSD.
-Therefore, it is important to keep your computer in a temperature-controlled environment to ensure optimal performance and longevity.
+Therefore, keeping your computer in a temperature-controlled environment is important to ensure optimal performance and longevity.

 3. Use in a dusty environment

-If you’re using an SSD in a computer located in a room with a lot of dust, the drive will likely fail sooner than if it were being used in a clean room.
+If you’re using an SSD in a computer with dust, the drive will likely fail sooner than in a clean room.
 It is because the dust can clog up the drive’s internals and cause it to overheat, leading to premature failures.

 4. Frequent writing and rewriting of data